rony646/insta-line/README.md

 </p>

 ## 🚀 Overview
-InstaCaption AI lets you upload one or more images, optionally provide a short description, and get back a creative AI-generated caption ready to share on Instagram.
+Insta Line lets you upload one or more images, optionally provide a short description, and get back a creative AI-generated caption ready to share on Instagram.
 The app also includes a **History screen**, where you can revisit all captions you’ve generated.

 ## ✨ Features
 - 📤 Upload single or multiple images